Where was the Netflix’s series Dark filmed?

 Winden Town Hall

 As in any other city, Winden has a town hall.
-In German, it’s called Rathaus, and you can see it clearly over the main door whenever the location appears on the screen in Dark.
+In German, it’s called Rathaus, and you can see it clearly over the main door whenever the location appears on the screen in the Dark.

 Winden Public Library